Saturday, April 29, 2023

 “Sure,” I replied.

-I didn’t pull out my notebook or small tape recorder, as I didn’t yet know if he was telling me this story for my crime column, and I didn’t want him to shut him down by asking just yet.
+I didn’t pull out my notebook or my small tape recorder, as I didn’t yet know if he was telling me this story for my crime column, and I didn’t want him to shut him down by asking just yet.

-“Well, it wasn’t a formal sitdown, as I wasn’t a member of the mob.
+“Well, it wasn’t a formal “sitdown,” as I wasn’t a member of the mob.
 Hell, I’m not even Italian.
 But like I says, Johnny Boy was a friend of my daughter when they was teenagers."

 Our lunch orders arrived and as we ate, Byrne went on to tell me about the time he was returning to his South Philly rowhome years ago.
 He was accompanied by his friend Mike Fratelli, a Philly detective.